Kamouyiaraki/nhm_training/nhm-hpc/data-storage.md

   + Large files
   + Important data intended for long-term storage

-It's best to store your work in a group workspace.
-You'll find these workspaces under `/workspaces/groups`, organized by project.
-If you need a new group folder for your project, simply reach out to TS for assistance.
-Colleagues can also be given access, making group workspaces perfect for collaborative efforts.
-The default storage limit is 2TB per folder, but TS can increase it if needed.
+It's best to store your important work here.
+If you need a new folder for your project, reach out to TS for assistance.
+Colleagues can also be given access, making these group workspaces ideal for collaborative efforts.
+Each folder has a default storage limit of 2TB, but can be increased if necessary.

 ## Shared software

 - **Paths**:

-  + `/software`
+  - `/software`
-  + `/mbl/share/software`
+  - `/mbl/share/software`
-  + `/gpfs/nhmfsa/bulk/share/data/mbl/share/software`
+  - `/gpfs/nhmfsa/bulk/share/data/mbl/share/software`

 - **Backed up**: every 1-2 days
 - **Quota**: None
 - **Used for**:

-  + Software available to all users
+  - Software available to all users
-  + Compiled software
-  + Container images
+  - Software you have compiled (usually with the `make` command) and want to make available for other users

 ## Scratch space